nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 This API triggers a series of events and actions in the system.
 If the API fails, the application must retry to connect.
 If the :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` Kconfig option is enabled, an nRF Cloud library thread monitors the connection socket.
-When :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` is enabled, an additional event, :c:enumerator:`NRF_CLOUD_EVT_TRANSPORT_CONNECTING`, is sent to the application.
+When :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` is enabled, an additional event, :c:enum:`NRF_CLOUD_EVT_TRANSPORT_CONNECTING`, is sent to the application.
-The status field of :c:struct:`nrf_cloud_evt` contains connection status defined by :c:enumerator:`nrf_cloud_connect_result`.
+The status field of :c:struct:`nrf_cloud_evt` contains the connection status that is defined by :c:enumerator:`nrf_cloud_connect_result`.
-The event :c:enumerator:`NRF_CLOUD_EVT_TRANSPORT_DISCONNECTED` also contains additional information in the status field, defined by :c:enumerator:`nrf_cloud_disconnect_status`.
+The event :c:enumerator:`NRF_CLOUD_EVT_TRANSPORT_DISCONNECTED` also contains additional information in the status field that is defined by :c:enumerator:`nrf_cloud_disconnect_status`.
-Additional details for :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` can be found in the Cloud API section below.
+Additional details for :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` can be found in the :ref:`connectg_to_cloud` section.
-When the poll thread option is used directly with the nRF Cloud library the enumeration values are prefixed with "NRF_".
+When the poll thread option is used directly with the nRF Cloud library, the enumeration values are prefixed with ``NRF``.

 First, the library tries to establish the transport for communicating with the cloud.
 This procedure involves a TLS handshake that might take up to three seconds.
 The API blocks for the duration of the handshake.

 Next, the API subscribes to an MQTT topic to start receiving user association requests from the cloud.
-The cloud uses the device's certificates for authentication.
+The cloud uses the certificates of the device for authentication.
 See `Updating the nRF Connect for Cloud certificate`_ and the :ref:`modem_key_mgmt` library for more information on modem credentials.
-The certificates are generated using the device's ID and PIN/HWID.
+The certificates are generated using the device ID and PIN/HWID.

 Every time nRF Cloud starts a communication session with a device, it verifies whether the device is uniquely associated with a user.
 If not, the user association procedure is triggered.
 When adding the device to an nRF cloud account, the user must provide the correct device ID and PIN (for Thingy:91) or HWID (for nRF9160 DK) to nRF Cloud.

-The following message sequence chart shows the flow of events and expected application responses to each event during the user association procedure:
+The following message sequence chart shows the flow of events and the expected application responses to each event during the user association procedure:

 .. msc::
    hscale = "1.3";